polluks/ZX81-Internal-16K-Expansion/README.md

 - Dipswitch USR0 to off and USR1 to on: 8K - 40K, provides lower 32K memory map for WRX hires programs
 - Both dipswitches to on, provides soft config.

-To activate the full 32KB, the ZX81 has to be told to raise it's RAMTOP, normally it will only see the first 16KB.
+To activate the full 32KB, the ZX81 has to be told to raise its RAMTOP, normally it will only see the first 16KB.

 Run the following commands:

-POKE 16389,255 followed by a NEW command.
+`POKE 16389,255` followed by a `NEW` command.
 This will raise the RAMTOP and the ZX81 will now be able to use the full 32KB.

 Depending on the dipswitches, the command:

-PRINT PEEK 16388+256*PEEK 16389
+`PRINT PEEK 16388+256*PEEK 16389`

 Will result in 49152 or 40960.